How to Stop Paying the Nursing Home and Qualify for Texas Medicaid

 When dealing with nursing home costs the sooner you start the better.
 Delays in establishing eligibility for Texas Medicaid benefits increase the risk of gaps in coverage which may leave a family member on the hook for the costs.
 At the latest you should begin the process in the month you apply for Texas Medicaid benefits.
 Starting earlier may save you a month or two of un-reimbursed nursing home bills.
 Every check you write to the nursing home reduces the amount of funds available for asset protection.

 What does it cost?

 I prepare Miller Trusts only for Texas residents applying for Texas Medicaid benefits.
 This Miller Trust is prepared by an attorney and is valid for Medicaid applications in every part of Texas.
 The legal fee for a Texas Miller Trust is $850.
 Visitors to TexasTitle19.com receive a discount for a total fee of $699.
-This is an online only offer.
+This is an online only/telephone only offer.
 If you would like to come in for an office consultation there is an additional charge of $100 per half-hour.

 The fee for preparing the Miller Trust can be paid from the Medicaid applicant’s assets and does not result in a medicaid penalty.

 Remember, this special discount is only available for preparing a Miller Trust.
 If you need additional assistance applying for or obtaining Medicaid benefits we can help you, but it is not included with this offer.